 The Altar Guild looks after the material implements of our worship and takes great care to get them ready Sunday by Sunday for the service of the altar.
 Their work happens largely behind the scenes; they are responsible for our lovingly cleaned and pressed linens, spotless silver vessels, and shrines full of votive candles.

 "Behold, how good and joyful a thing it is, for brethren dwell together in unity...!" -- Psalm 133

-Coffee hour after church on Sunday is a time to enjoy one another's company over light refreshments and, in many ways, continues the work we started in church!
+Coffee hour after the 10am Service on Sunday is a time to enjoy one another's company over light refreshments and, in many ways, continues the work we started in church!
 This is a great occasion to greet visitors, share news, and make plans for the coming week.
 A rota of parishioners volunteers to make this happen: providing food, setting up the parish hall, and cleaning up afterwards.
 It is heroic service and an invaluable contribution to the vibrancy of parish life.